Preparing to Teach English in China

-China practices great censorship on matters internet.
-They have put up a great firewall which blocks foreign websites such as Google, Facebook, Twitter, Instagram, and Snapchat among others.
+China has put up a great firewall which blocks foreign websites such as Google, Facebook, Twitter, Instagram, and Snapchat among others.
 Luckily, WhatsApp and Pinterest are not censored.
-To get around these restrictions, it is best to download some Apps and VPNs before you leave for China.
 WeChat (Weixin) is the most commonly used social media in China.
 It operates as a combination of Facebook and WhatsApp and is mainly used for communication.
 You may also need Chinese dictionary apps such as Pleco, Hanpinlite and Baidu Translate.
 These will teach you a few survival phrases you may need for communication in China.
 (More information here!)

 Books and Films